$ oc create ns openshift-multiarch-tuning-operator

 NAME PACKAGE SOURCE CHANNEL

-openshift-multiarch-tuning-operator multiarch-tuning-operator redhat-operators tech-preview
+openshift-multiarch-tuning-operator multiarch-tuning-operator redhat-operators stable

 Get the currentCSV